-One concern of many home purchasers is plumbing leakage.
+Many home purchasers are concerned about plumbing leakage.
 Water dripping from a pipe is an obvious leak.
-Other types of leakage can be difficult to detect, since all that is visible is a stain on a ceiling or a piece of duct tape wrapped around a drain line.
-The Engineer inspects for both obvious leaks and difficult to detect plumbing leakage.
+Other types of leakage can be difficult to detect, since all that is visible is a stain on a ceiling or duct tape wrapped around a drain line.
+Heimer Engineering℠ inspects for both obvious leaks and difficult to detect leaks.

 Most roofs are made of asphalt, slate, or clay tile.
 If the Engineer finds that a roof leaks, needs repairs, or will soon need replacement, an expense analysis of the needed repairs and replacement is provided.

-Some inspectors advocate walking on pitched asphalt, slate, and tile roofs.
-There are inspectors who lift asphalt roof shingles to determine how they were installed.
-This may seem like a good way to check a roof, but it can damage the roof.
-The slates, cedar shingles, or terracotta tiles may suffer damage that causes the roof to leak.
+Some Inspectors advocate walking on pitched asphalt, slate, and terracotta tile roofs.
+There are Inspectors who lift asphalt roof shingles to determine how they were installed.
+This damages the roof.
+The slates, cedar shingles, or terracotta tiles suffer damage that can causes leakage.

-Most asphalt roof shingles are self-sealing.
-Lifting an asphalt roof shingle damages the seal and makes the roof susceptible to wind damage.
-There is no way to examine the membrane under the roof shingles.
-Some roofing manufacturers will void a roof warranty if they determine the damage was caused by an inspector on the roof.
+Asphalt roof shingles are self-sealing.
+Lifting an asphalt roof shingle damages the seal.
+Some roofing manufacturers will void a roof warranty if they determine damage was caused by an inspector on the roof.

-An experienced inspector can determine the condition of the roof by visual examination.
-If an inspector needs to walk on the roof or lift the shingles to examine it, you should ask; Why can't this inspector determine the condition of the roof visually?
-Can't this inspector see that the roof shingles are old?
-Can't this inspector see that the roof shingles are irregular?
+Heimer Engineering's℠ Licensed Engineers determine the condition of the roof by visual examination.
+If an Inspector needs to walk on the roof or lift the shingles, you should ask; Why can't this inspector determine the condition of the roof visually?
+Can't this Inspector see that the roof shingles are old?
+Can't this Inspector see that the roof shingles are irregular?

 In some cases, it is not possible to safely observe the roof.
-The roof may not be visible because of local topology, because the roof is covered with snow, because there is no roof access hatch, or because the roof access hatch has been sealed.
+The roof may not be visible because of local topology, it is covered with snow, because there is no access hatch, or because the access hatch has been sealed.

-If the roof is not visible, available satellite images of the roof are used to assess the roof.
+If the roof is not visible, Heimer Engineering℠ uses available satellite images of the roof to assess the roof.
 This includes historical satellite images, which can allow the roof history to be determined.
-Fortunately, satellite images of most of the metropolitan New York area are available.

-A modern house requires electricity to run many ital systems such as lighting, heating, hot water, appliances, the air-conditioning system, etc. Because many appliances require electric power, some existing homes do not have enough circuits to support modern electrical demands.
+A modern house requires electricity to run systems such as lighting, heating, hot water, appliances, the air-conditioning, etc. Because many appliances require electric power, some existing homes do not have enough circuits to support modern electrical demands.